Infection & ResponseDefinitions

 Non-specific immunity: The body's first and second lines of defence that respond the same way to all pathogens, regardless of type, without requiring previous exposure.

-Phagocyte: A white blood cell (such as a neutrophil or macrophage) that can engulf and digest pathogens by the process of phagocytosis.
+Phagocyte: A type of white blood cell that can engulf and digest pathogens by the process of phagocytosis.

-Phagocytosis: The process by which a phagocyte surrounds a pathogen with its cell membrane, engulfs it into a vacuole (phagosome), and destroys it using digestive enzymes from lysosomes.
+Phagocytosis: The process by which a phagocyte detects a pathogen, surrounds it with its cell membrane, takes it inside the cell, and destroys it using digestive enzymes.

-Lysozyme: An antimicrobial enzyme found in tears, saliva, mucus, and sweat that destroys bacterial cell walls by breaking down peptidoglycan.
+Lysozyme: An antimicrobial enzyme found in tears, saliva, and mucus that destroys bacterial cell walls.

 Keep building this topic